 Let’s clear out one thing right at the beginning: whether you live with a family or by yourself, the kitchen is the busiest space in a house.
 From the coffee you whip up to get out of that agonizingly-wonderful slumber every morning to the last glass of water you sip every night, the kitchen remains at the center of your home.
 It is perfectly understandable as to why just like life, kitchen design also needs a breath of fresh air, or simply, a coat of fresh paint.

 But of course, a kitchen makeover is much more than that.
 Not only does it seek to reinvigorate the space most dear to the house, but it also will go a long way in ensuring that a fresh, updated kitchen remains at the heart of a healthy family.
 Let us understand what exactly you need to change and how you can manage a complete kitchen makeover.
 Wondering how much will your kitchen remodel cost?
-Check out our complete guide in budgeting your kitchen renovation.
+Check out our complete guide to budgeting your kitchen renovation.

-Updating your kitchen backsplash is one of the easiest and cost-effective ways to give a new look to your old kitchen.
+Updating your kitchen backsplash is one of the easiest and most cost-effective ways to give a new look to your old kitchen.
 It is also the first area that should get your attention when renovating your kitchen because a) no renovation is complete without a new Backsplash and b) it is the most used/abused area of the kitchen.
 From spilled food to hot oil splashes, the backsplash takes it all and complains little.

 When updating your kitchen backsplash, consider whether you want to incorporate new changes to the material or re-do the existing design.
 If you are short on time and money, consider a simple coat of paint.
 This way, you can incorporate a variety of styles depending on your existing material or simply add a shade.
 If you are artistically inclined, use a stencil to create a design in a secondary accent color.
 Different kitchen backsplash ideas might be enough if you can’t afford a complete renovation.